webdriverio/webdriverio/website/blog/2020-02-22-webdriverio-v6-released.md

 ## Service Configurations

-We are very proud about the amount of different [services](https://www.npmjs.com/search?q=wdio-service) and [reporters](https://www.npmjs.com/search?q=wdio-reporter) that have been build by the community.
+We are very proud about the amount of different [services](https://www.npmjs.com/search?q=wdio-service) and [reporters](https://www.npmjs.com/search?q=wdio-reporter) that the community built.
 All these additional plugins require specific configurations in your `wdio.conf.js` and we want to make sure that all these settings are being made standardised structure.
 Until v5 of WebdriverIO specific options to services and reporters could be defined anywhere in the `wdio.conf.js`, e.g. the Sauce service:

 ```js
 // wdio.conf.js